-If you have lived in a country other than the UK for one or more continuous periods of three months or more within the last three years, please download the "Living and working abroad" form and submit this with your application.
+If you have ever lived in a country other than the UK for one or more continuous periods of three months please download the "Living and working abroad" form and submit this with your application.

 Before you can start learning the Knowledge, you need to apply to be a licensed taxi driver and have your application approved.

 The time it takes to become a licensed driver depends on whether you choose to learn the All-London Knowledge or a Suburban sector.

 To apply for a licence, you will need to meet the following criteria:

 You must meet our character and medical requirements.

 You must be of good character.
 To establish this you will be required to undertake an 'enhanced' criminal records check from the Disclosure and Barring Service (DBS) through our service provider - GBGroup

 The Disclosure and Barring Service (DBS) has an online subscription service that lets applicants keep their DBS certificates up to date.